Sermon | Romans 12:9-10 | How to Love Like Jesus

 Romans 12:10 Love one another deeply as brothers and sisters.
 Take the lead in honoring one another.

 What does it mean to “take the lead in honoring one another”?
 It means to be eager to show respect for one another (Leon Morris, Pillar NT Commentary).
 To treat each other with the utmost respect.
 What does respect look like in real life?
+It just means treating people like they are important.
 Just the basics.
 Be polite.
 Look at people when they speak to you.
 Tell people hello or good morning when you see them.
 When people speak to you, answer them.
 If someone calls you or texts you, answer the phone, or get back to them as soon as possible.
 When ask for something ask politely.
 When someone does something nice for you, be sure to say thank you.
 Try your best to not be mean, or rude, or offensive.
 Don’t talk about someone behind their back.
 Don’t lie to people.
 If you say you’re going to do something, do it.
 It’s pretty much common sense.
 Be eager to show respect.

 Respect is rare in the world.
 If we would simply respect one another, the world would take notice would be much more attracted to Christianity.